esteil/atvfiles/trunk/README.txt

 AudioExtensions: Array of file extensions (without leading ".") that are audio files.
   Default: (m4b, m4a, mp3, wma, wav, aif, aiff, flac, alac, m3u, mp2)
+ResumeOffset: Integer, number of seconds to add to the bookmark time when resuming.
+  Negative will go back in time.
+  Default: 0

 Note: Files with extensions not listed in either VideoExtensions or AudioExtensions are not displayed.
 Just because an extension is listed does not mean it will play